 Brands, on the other hand, seek to engage customers and drive word-of-mouth.
 They differentiate themselves by nature, but they need to get their name out.
 Because of this, they tend to focus more on building advocacy.
 Brand loyalty programs build long-term engagement.
 Brands want customers to consume content and engage with them on social media in order to generate hype and positive word-of-mouth.

 For a more detailed breakdown on the best practices for loyalty programs, check this episode of Customer Loyalty Minutes.
-In it, Zsuzsa Kecsmar, Co-founder, CMO & Head of Partnerships at Antavo, and Jörn Roegler, CCO at Antavo, discuss how brands and retailers use their loyalty programs.
+In it, Zsuzsa Kecsmar, CMO & Co-founder of Antavo, and Jörn Roegler, VP of Strategy & Insight at Antavo, discuss how brands and retailers use their loyalty programs.

 Learning more about customers helps businesses target them directly.
 Brands have caught on, and have started to borrow ideas and strategies from retail businesses to further solidify their position on the market.
 Retail membership programs boost the debut of an online store.
 The best way to advertise the launch of a new store is to pair it with a loyalty program, ensuring new customers stick around.